Table of Contents Show

 The theme park offers multiple discounts on tickets, especially while buying online.
 Since the park is not big like Disney Resort or Universal, a general rule would be to check before going.

 Springtime is a perfect sweet spot to visit the park when you can enjoy all the greenery and shade.
 Circus Trees, made by intricate grafting procedures, are as much art as natural wonders and a must-see when visiting the park.

-After all, who doesn’t love more options!
-These are other amusement parks for toddlers that did not make a list but are a treat to visit regardless.
+After all, who doesn’t love more options?
+These are other amusement parks that did not make a list but are a treat to visit regardless.

 - Edaville Family Theme Park, Massachusetts